Skip Navigation and Go To Content

 Wesley Browning, PhD

-Wesley Browning is a Postdoctoral Research Fellow in the Cizik School of Nursing at UTHealth for the Pickering Caregiving Lab.
+Wesley Browning is a research track assistant professor at Cizik School of Nursing at UTHealth Houston.
 He received his degree in lifespan developmental psychology from the University of Alabama at Birmingham.
 His research focuses on the impacts of psychosocial factors on caregiver health and behaviors.
 These factors include social support, adverse social experiences (negative interactions, experiences of discrimination, low physician trust), and family dynamics (family conflict, household composition, relationships).

 Jessica-Hernandez.jpg